This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Prison is a self-contained environment in which everyone's activity is tightly regulated and monitored.
 Simply getting access to a prison can be difficult for researchers.
-Furthermore, prisoners are regarded as a vulnerable population for research study purposes.
-The Department of Health and Human Services regulations on human subjects protection designate prisoners, along with other groups such as children and pregnant women, as especially vulnerable.
-The regulations require additional protections for prisoners.
-It is critical that the consent form state that a prisoner's participation in research is voluntary and will not affect parole or correctional programming decisions.
+Furthermore, incarcerated persons are regarded as a vulnerable population for research study purposes.
+The Department of Health and Human Services regulations on human subjects protection designate incarcerated persons, along with other groups such as children and pregnant women, as especially vulnerable.
+The regulations require additional protections for incarcerated persons.
+It is critical that the consent form state that a incarcerated person's participation in research is voluntary and will not affect parole or correctional programming decisions.
 Research subjects must be told of the potential risks and benefits of their participation, and they must receive enough understandable information to make a voluntary decision.
 Informed consent and voluntary participation are fundamental ingredients of ethical research.
 Consequently, researchers who want to conduct prison research face heightened scrutiny from institutional review boards.

 Despite the challenges involved, researchers have completed a variety of studies of prison life, using everything from mailed surveys to personal interviews to obtain information.
-Having outsiders arrive in a closed environment may in itself affect the perceptions of prisoners about the institutions they live in, and the effects may be larger still for those in solitary confinement.
-Researchers arriving to interview inmates is a major event in the monotonous routine of prison life, especially for an inmate who is in isolation 23 hours a day.
+Having outsiders arrive in a closed environment may in itself affect the perceptions of incarcerated persons about the institutions they live in, and the effects may be larger still for those in solitary confinement.
+Researchers arriving to interview incarcerated persons is a major event in the monotonous routine of prison life, especially for an incarcerated person who is in isolation 23 hours a day.
 Researchers have examined a variety of factors that could affect their subjects and the research.

 One such factor is the Hawthorne effect, in which social and behavioral researchers' interactions with and observation of subjects being studied affects the subjects' behavior.
 The name stems from a study of factory workers at Western Electric's Hawthorne plant in Illinois in the late 1920s and early 1930s.
 Researchers set out to see what effect, if any, changes in lighting would have on the workers' productivity.
 They found that regardless of the changes made, productivity increased.
 They decided that the productivity increased because the workers saw themselves as special participants in an experiment.